These are in progress and subject to revision. Feedback welcomed.

 The universe is not currently in a state of absolute stasis, and there is no convincing reason or scientific evidence to believe such a meta-law or principle exists.

-Therefore, there is no convincing reason or scientific evidence to believe the universe is eternal. (modus tollens)
+Therefore, there is no convincing reason or scientific evidence to believe the universe is eternal.
+(Modus Tollens)